Patient Information

 Primary Open Angle Glaucoma (called “glaucoma” on this website) is an eye condition in which loss of vision results from optic nerve damage, most often due to increased pressure within the eye.
 It mainly occurs when the eye’s drainage canals become clogged over time and the correct amount of fluid can’t drain out of the eye.
 Loss of vision in glaucoma is usually gradual and affects peripheral (side) vision first.
 There can be significant loss of vision before there is an awareness of any problem.

-In Australia, 300,000 people have glaucoma; about 1 in 200 people have glaucoma by age 40, increasing to 1 in 8 by age 80.
-Around 50% of glaucoma is undiagnosed1.
+In the United States, more than 3 million people have glaucoma; about 1 in 200 people have glaucoma by age 40, increasing to 1 in 8 by age 80.
+It is 3-4 times more common in African Americans and Latino’s1.
+Around 50% of glaucoma is undiagnosed.

 Vision lost to glaucoma is unfortunately irreversible once it has occurred.
 However, once diagnosed, glaucoma can usually be managed successfully with eye drops, laser therapy, or surgery.